conmeehan/conmeehan.github.io/PathogenDataCourse/UNIXshell.md

 ---

-This tutorial introduces youn to the UNIX shell and both basic navigation and advanced uses such as statements and iterations.<br>
+This tutorial introduces you to the UNIX shell and both basic navigation and advanced uses such as statements and iterations.<br>

 ## Learning outcomes
 * Interpret and implement absolute and relative paths in a UNIX hierarchy